berry-cs/sinbad/tutorials/racket/weather2-func.md

 3. The code below produces a nice little info-graphic based on wind speed (knots) and direction (degrees).
 However, the code is a mess - there are lots of redundancies and it is hard to understand.

    Rewrite the code using functions so that there is less redundancy in the expressions.
-Make sure you follow the Design Recipe for each function.
+Include signatures and purpose comments for each function you introduce.

    Also, turn `wind-graphic` into a function definition with two parameters: `wind-speed-kts` and `wind-degrees`.
+(You may find you need to change another definition into a function as well in the process.)
 This should make the code more reusable, and you can fetch and apply the appropriate data elements from a data source to generate a wind info-graphic based on live conditions.
 Make sure you can do that!

 ````
 ;;; FIRST, RUN THIS CODE TO SEE WHAT IT PRODUCES